GreekSummer/nanoka-powermod/README.md

 ![KiCad 3D render](assets/3d-render.png)

-This is a power module designed for Project Nanoka.
-It's based on a Low-Dropout 5V regulator because of its noise-filtering properties, which is important for audio.
+This was the first version of Nanoka's power module that adapts 6V-30V to 5V, which the board needs to work.
+It's based on a simple low-dropout regulator.
+These resisitive-type regulators don't do switching to step down voltage so they're relatively noise free, which is important for audio circuits.
+They also have noise filtering properties.

-It has a very basic circuit.
-A simple tantalum filtering capacitor, a TVS diode for clamping voltage spikes, a regular rectifying diode for backflow protection, a buffer capacitor at the output, and of course, the regulator itself.
+Initially, this was intended to go inside a car (hence the TVS diode) but I soon realized that it's a horrible idea to fit this in a car.
+It will probably work until a load dump spike kills it.

-This is not user friendly in anyway, and it's intended for my own personal use only.
-If you do decide to reproduce it, you do so **at your own responsibility**.
+Outside of automotive applications however, this is suitable, and it allows you to power the Nanoka audio board from a wide range of DC power supplies.

-Theoretically, when used with a heatsink, this module can output one amps of five volts, so 5W total.
-The regulator is capable of one and a half amps but the rectifying diode is rated for 1 amp, so this is the limit.
+None of this is tested, however, and if you build one of these, you do so *at your own responsibility*!